Get in the Car, Loser! is a queer coming-of-age story that takes a road trip to fight evil

 Love wants to examine how people who won’t take a side can ultimately end up enabling nefarious forces.
 But that’s only a small part of Get in the Car, Loser!, which is more about Sam and her friends’ relationships and character growth.
 Instead of just presenting an epic arc of four heroes saving the world, it zooms in on those protagonists and shows that they’re real people who have complicated emotions and their own inner demons to contend with.
 Love describes it as a “gay mess” and “gay disaster” rather than a “gay romance.”

 “I personally grew up on so many gay tragedies.
-I love that, but also, as a result, you grow up and you miss on what would be very normal love stories, and as a result, you feel like kind of a mess for it,” said Love.
+I love that, but also, as a result, you grow up and you miss out on what would be very normal love stories, and as a result, you feel like kind of a mess for it,” said Love.
 “I missed out, so now I have to make double time to catch up.
 As a result, I feel like a lot of queer young adults feel like they need to make up for lost time.
 A lot of living in your 20s like you were hoping you would in your teens.
 That’s the archetypal gay disaster right there, the mess of trying to catch up.”

 Sam, Grace, Valentin, and Angela will take on waves of baddies and apathetic townsfolk on their journey.
 And since they’re stuck in a car together, they’ll also have to sort their own issues out.